Subscription orders can be cancelled at anytime. Free delivery on all subsequent subscription orders. Find out more about subscriptions.

 Your products are automatically sent to you

 You save up to 10% when you sign up for a subscription

 You can cancel at any time

 The truth is dads play a huge part in a child's development.
-As well as supporting their partner during pregnancy, there are lots of things that dads can try to help build a special connection with their new little arrival.
+As well as supporting their partner during pregnancy, there're many ways for a dad to form a strong bond with their newborn once they arrive.

 In those first few moments, skin-to-skin contact with your child is a wonderful experience.
 So, don't be shy to get your shirt off in the delivery room to cuddle your newborn.
 It's never too early to build that special bond, and you can continue to enjoy skin-to-skin cuddles with your little one as they grow.

-Taking charge of some of baby's feeds means more time with your baby for you, and some much-needed rest for your partner!
-If your partner is exclusively breastfeeding, you can pitch in by making sure they're comfortable, ensuring that they have everything they need close by, and burping your baby after their feed.
+Taking charge of some of the baby's feeds means more time with your baby for you, and some much-needed rest for your partner!
+If your partner is exclusively breastfeeding, you can pitch in by making sure that they're comfortable, have everything they need close by, and burping the baby after their feed.